-A cyclical industry refers to a type of industry whose revenue generation capabilities are tied to the business cycle.
+A cyclical industry refers to an industry whose revenue generation capabilities are tied to the business cycle.
 In other words, a cyclical industry is an industry whose performance is correlated to the business cycle.

 Understanding the Business Cycle

 To understand a cyclical industry, an understanding of the business cycle is required.
 A comprehensive overview of the business cycle can be found here.
-In short, a business cycle is a cycle of fluctuations in economic activity (generally measured by the change in the gross domestic product over a period).
+In short, a business cycle is a series of fluctuations in economic activity (generally measured by the change in the gross domestic product) over a period.